Not on Twitter yet? Great! I’ll get you before you make a huge mistake. Okay, you can’t really make a huge mistake.

 Of course we can’t all be as lucky as @lisacall and have only 8 letters in our full name.
-That would be a dream!
-Why?
-Because Twitter is a microblog.
-It only allows you 140 characters per tweet.
-If you have to use someone’s Twitter handle within the tweet, it takes up those precious characters.
+That would be a dream because Twitter only allows you 140 characters per tweet.
+Every character in a tweet takes up precious characters.

 Specialize in portraits?
 Use the word “portraits” with your name.